tock/tock/boards/nano33ble/README.md

 from the kernel and print messages from applications.
 You can use whatever your favorite serial terminal program is to view the output.
 Tockloader also supports reading and writing to a serial console with `tockloader listen`.

+### Kernel Panics

+If the kernel or an app encounter a `panic!()`, the panic handler specified in `io.rs` is called.
+This causes the kernel to stop.
+You will notice the yellow LED starts blinking in a repeating but slightly irregular pattern.
+There is also a panic print out that provides a fair bit of debugging information.
+However, currently that panic print info is transmitted over `UARTE0`, not the USB port.
+So, to view the panic info, you will need to connect to the two pins on the board labeled `TX1` and `RX0` and view the UART information there.